kennyb/captain-of-industry/coi-bugs.md

 - ore sorting plant ports don't update when changing their port (only updats when I deselect & reselect)
 - (not really a bug) metal casters shouldn't have a truck import option
+- (not really a bug) maintenance depots shouldn't have a truck export option
 - flat/loose lifters don't show "[Height: 2]" tooltip in second phase of construction
 - (probably not a bug) when selecting to build groundwater pump, it shows all of the layers, not just the water sources.
 - dragging pause tool pauses the construction of connectors (kinda unintuitive, because they can't be unity built)